mitsuhiko/lucumr/2022/11/23/stack-tokens.rst

 This works, because the value is implicitly constrained by the lifetime of the encapsulating object.
 However for `Sticky` an issue arises and it has to do with intentional leakage.
-Rust permits any object to life for as long as the process does by explicit leakage with the ``Box::leak`` API.
+Rust permits any object to live for as long as the process does by explicit leakage with the ``Box::leak`` API.
 In that case you get a `'static` lifetime.
 This means that if `Sticky` had the same API as `Fragile` you can create a crash in no time: